Moesif/moesif-dotnet/README.md

 moesifMiddleware.UpdateUser(user);
 ```

-### Update Users in Batch
+## Update Users in Batch

-A method is attached to the moesif middleware object to update the users profile or metadata in batch.
+Similar to UpdateUser, but used to update a list of users in one batch.
-The metadata field can be any custom data you want to set on the user.
-The `user_id` field is required.
+Only the `user_id` field is required.
+This method is a convenient helper that calls the Moesif API lib.
+For details, visit the [C# API Reference](https://www.moesif.com/docs/api?csharp#update-users-in-batch).

 ```csharp
 List<Dictionary<string, object>> usersBatch = new List<Dictionary<string, object>>();